Unity-Technologies/ml-agents/docs/Migrating.md

 ## Migrating from 0.15 to latest

 ### Important changes
+* The Jupyter notebooks have been removed from the repository.
 * `Academy.FloatProperties` was removed.
 * `Academy.RegisterSideChannel` and `Academy.UnregisterSideChannel` were removed.

 ### Steps to Migrate
 * Replace `Academy.FloatProperties` with `SideChannelUtils.GetSideChannel<FloatPropertiesChannel>()`.